 This lab course is designed to reinforce selected topics covered in the lecture portion of Nutrition for Health and Fitness including energy requirements and ideal weight, chemical composition of common foods, chemical aspects of digestion, and several other topics.
-(Prerequisite: Math: a C or better in LMAT1230 OR LMAT0931; Math prerequisite may also be fulfilled by competence demonstrated on math placement exam; a B or better in LSCI1290 which may be taken concurrently.)
+(Prerequisite: Math: Successful completion of LMAT0610 or competence as demonstrated on math placement exam; B or better in LSCI1290 which may be taken concurrently.)